Incentive Attacks in BTC: Short-Term Revenue Changes and Long-Term Efficiencies: Short-term Analysis

+\subsection{Alternate Network Mining \footnote{ The shorthand notation $(1,0)$ is used since out of two consecutive epochs, the adversary mines one epoch in BTC.}, $(1,0)$}

 Here, we analyze the alternate network mining introduced in \cite{profit_lag}.
 In the alternate network mining, two blockchain systems are assumed to have compatible mining algorithms so that the miners can switch freely between the two, such as Bitcoin (BTC) and Bitcoin Cash (BCH).
-Further, before the attack starts, the revenue per time from both networks are assumed to be the same since the opposite would imply a migration between the networks.
+Further, before the attack starts, the revenue per time from both networks are assumed to be the same since the opposite would imply a migration between the networks and all revenue quantities mentioned here are measured in terms of the units of BTC coinbase rewards.
 We focus on the first network for the short-term analysis and call it BTC for the sake of simplicity whereas the second system is called BCH.
 In the first epoch, the attacker leaves the BTC and mines honestly on BCH.
-It returns to mine honestly on BTC right after the difficulty adjustment at BTC and continues to switch between the networks in the same manner after each difficulty adjustment.
+It returns to mine honestly on BTC right after the difficulty adjustment at BTC and continues to switch between the networks in the same manner after each difficulty adjustment at BTC.
 On the other hand, honest miners are loyal to the network they are mining on.
 As in reality, we assume BCH has more adaptive difficulty adjustment algorithm, hence the changes in epoch lengths due to the migration is negligible in BCH.
-In other words, a coin hopping adversary cannot easily stretch or squeeze block interarrival times since the BCH DAA is much more responsive, which implies that the changes in revenue per time in BCH due to the coin hopping are negligible.
+In other words, a coin hopping adversary cannot easily stretch or squeeze block inter-arrival times since the BCH DAA is much more responsive, which implies that the changes in revenue per time in BCH due to the coin hopping are negligible.